Our Las Vegas federal crimes lawyers defend clients throughout Nevada for alleged offenses that:

 Note that federal judges are not bound by the Federal Sentencing Guidelines.
 Therefore the defense attorney can potentially persuade the judge to impose laxer penalties than the recommended guidelines.6

-People convicted of a federal crime in Nevada may “appeal” the ruling to the Ninth Circuit Court of Appeals.
+People convicted of a federal offense in Nevada may “appeal” the ruling to the Ninth Circuit Court of Appeals.
 The defendants may argue that the district court returned the wrong verdict and/or that the sentence was too harsh.

 The defendant is not allowed to present new evidence to the Ninth Circuit.
 Instead, the Ninth Circuit merely reviews the case for errors that prejudiced the defendant.